Mxxxse/Fundraising-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Outcome by Launch Date](Resouces/outcomes_ld.png)

 This was a fun one to make it helped me organize the date and the money made the time frame of the Campaign.
+If you read the data you can see that in May thats when the most success was made.
 ### Analysis of Outcomes Based on Goals
 ![Outcome by Goals](Resouces/outcome_goal.png)